Gendai Yakuza: Yotamono Jingi

-Gendai Yakuza: Yotamono Jingi (現代やくざ 与太者仁義, Gendai Yakuza: Yotamono Jingi) is a 1969 Japanese yakuza film directed by Yasuo Furuhata.
+Gendai Yakuza: Yotamono Jingi (現代やくざ 与太者仁義), also known as A Modern Yakuza: Humanity and Justice of the Outlaw, is a 1969 Japanese yakuza film directed by Yasuo Furuhata.
 It is the second film in Gendai Yakuza, a series of yakuza films made in the late 1960s and 1970s.

 Plot

 The film centers around three brothers, who are all born into poverty and raised in a slum.
 The eldest son, Kōichi, becomes a powerful gang leader, the second son, Gorō, is a lone wolf fighting on his own terms, and the third son, Tōru, is alive but lacks a purpose to guide his life.
 The world of Japanese organized crime soon drags all three brothers into a horrific struggle of hatred and revenge.